Jon Beech

 I’m Director of Leeds Asylum Seekers’ Support Network, Chair of Solidaritech CIC and Mafwa Theatre CIC, and I help out with communications and strategy for the Leeds Migration Partnership.

-My background is in mental health, community development and homelessness.
-For around 20 years, I’ve worked alongside refugees and other racialised communities, usually in contexts shaped by inequality, displacement and unhelpful public policy — and in the gap between how systems are designed and how people survive them.
+My working background is in mental health, community development and homelessness.
+For almost 20 years, I’ve worked alongside refugees, people seeking asylum and other racialised communities in contexts shaped by inequality, displacement and flawed public policy.

-Before joining LASSN, I managed community, advocacy and therapeutic services at Touchstone, and worked alongside people experiencing homelessness, addiction, and mental distress at Shelter, Mind and within local government.
+Before joining LASSN, I managed community, advocacy and therapeutic services at Touchstone, and worked alongside people experiencing homelessness, addiction and mental distress at Shelter, Mind and in local government.

-I’m at my best when I’m helping people work out how to sort things out for themselves — collectively where possible — and how to increase their power and resources by sharing them.
+I’m at my best when I’m helping people work out how to change things for themselves — collectively where possible — and how to increase power and resources by sharing them.

-Much of my work sits at the intersection of lived experience, services and the state, with a particular interest in how people navigate, resist and reshape systems that harm as much as they help.
+Much of my work sits at the intersection of lived experience, services and the state.
+I’m especially interested in how people navigate, resist and reshape systems that often harm as much as they help.

-Tea: strong, with a splash of milk if there’s any around.
+Tea: strong, with a splash of milk if there's some around.